MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -ReportingAdditionalActionTimeOut

 Specifies the number of minutes before a detection in the additional action state changes to the cleared state.
+A valid value is an integer from 0 to 4294967295.

 ```yaml
 Type: UInt32